 Everyone needs to eat and food activities can be a non threatening vehicle for engaging with people and can help address a range of issues not only health related.
 For example building self confidence, help with budgeting and social interaction.
 A range of resources and toolkits have been developed to empower staff to deliver basic food messages and interactive activities.
 For more information visit

-Community Food Activity Grants 2016-2017 – Now Available!
+Community Food Activity Grants

 Community Food Development

 Food poverty in the UK has been increasing over recent times.
 Due to a number of factors such as rising food prices and financial restraints, some families are finding it difficult to afford a healthy, well balanced diet.
 According to The Trussell Trust 13 million people live below the poverty line in the UK.
-The Trussell Trust have launched over 420 foodbanks throughout the UK and can provide a minimum of three days emergency food and support to people experiencing crisis in the UK.
-Food bank availability varies across the country, your GP, social worker or Citizens Advice Bureau, who may have more infomation on the referral process.
+The Trussell Trust have launched over 420 food banks throughout the UK and can provide a minimum of three days emergency food and support to people experiencing crisis in the UK.
+Food bank availability varies across the country, your GP, social worker or Citizens Advice Bureau, who may have more information on the referral process.

 - Find out more about Foodbanks in the UK.